nathancahill/mimicdb/README.txt

 Python Implementation of MimicDB
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Python works with the Boto library.
+The Python implementation of MimicDB works with the Boto library and several different backends including Redis.

 Installation
 ^^^^^^^^^^^^